-- 1. Open the odbc.ini configuration file in a text editor. - 2.
-Set the ServiceDiscoveryMode connection attribute to 1. - 3.
+- 1. Set the ServiceDiscoveryMode connection attribute to 1. - 2.
 Set the ZKNamespace connection attribute to specify the namespace on ZooKeeper under which Hive Server 2 znodes are added.

-4. Set the Host connection attribute to specify the ZooKeeper ensemble as a commaseparated list of ZooKeeper servers.
-For example, type the following, where [ZK\Host] is the IP address or host name of the ZooKeeper server and [ZK\Port] is the number of the TCP port that the ZooKeeper server uses to listen for client connections:
+3. Set the Host connection attribute to specify the ZooKeeper ensemble as a commaseparated list of ZooKeeper servers.
+For example, type the following, where [ZK_Host] is the IP address or host name of the ZooKeeper server and [ZK_Port] is the number of the TCP port that the ZooKeeper server uses to listen for client connections: